Skip to content

 • WFM Teams: Used for reporting, scheduling, and notifications.
 An agent can belong to multiple teams (e.g., the 'Voice Team' and the 'US Team').
 The Team Manager you assign is the one who receives time-off and shift-trade requests, streamlining HR processes.

-4. Connect Support Channels: Go to Admin Center > Channels.
+1. Connect Support Channels: Go to Admin Center > Channels.
 This is where you connect your email addresses (support@, sales@), social media accounts, and set up your messaging widget.
-Creating dedicated email addresses (e.g., vip@yourcompany.com) is a pro-level Zendesk tip that allows you to build specific routing triggers for high-value customers right from the start.
+Creating dedicated email addresses (e.g., vip@yourcompany.com) allows you to build specific routing triggers for high-value customers right from the start.

 Part 2: The Efficiency Engine — Mastering Zendesk Workflows & Automation

-This is where you get the most bang for your buck.
+This is where you get the most out of your Zendesk investment.
 Automating tasks frees your team to focus on high-value interactions.

 How to automate tasks and processes in Zendesk effectively: